dev-fortitude/Site/README.md

 ![image](https://github.com/user-attachments/assets/407926cf-e74c-4aa6-8ba0-cb57f78fa3e5)

 > [!CAUTION]
-> The website is still being developed.
+> • The website is still being developed.
 Please report any bugs or issues You encounter so We can fix them!
+> • Responsive styling is still being worked on.
+Please note that the site will look very different on mobile and won't display correctly.

 ---